-In addition, the contribution of the proposals to an understanding and appreciation of the cultural and heritage values of Fernhill Estate will provide community substantial benefits to balance potential disruption to community life.
-Continuation of historical practices on the property, and the reinstatement of traditional rural pursuits and skills, provide further justification for the proposal.
+In addition, the contribution of the proposals to an understanding and appreciation of the cultural and heritage values of Fernhill Estate, and access to the Estate for school and community events, will provide substantial community benefits to balance potential disruption to community life.
+The opportunities for continuation of historical practices on the property, and the re-instatement of traditional rural pursuits and skills, provide further justification for the proposal.